BIOGRAPHY

 He kinda likes things rough, unpolished and crude.
 He always cheers for the underdog and the little guy.
 He won't throw most stuff away because he feels it just needs a second chance, so he tries to fix it.
 He admired poetry but found it was better when set to music.
 Once upon a time, he had lofty designs, but he traded them all for simple things.
 Family, home, love and music.
 Brian Tremblay lives simply and makes simple music.

 A guitar-playing hockey player with a Gibson SG taught him his first chords on his new Fender guitar.
-High school saw a series of bands and after that, he decided it was time to grow up and put the guitar down.
-The cycle of on again; off-again with his music began.
-The new millennium came and the call of the music returned.
-Tremblay succumbed to the siren and started writing songs.
-Many sat on demo CDs or in a binder for years.
-As age sixty approached, faced with his mortality, and becoming a grandfather, the guitar came back to him.
-Brian resurrected withered old songs and then he dug even deeper.
+In High school, while working on one of his productions, he fell into the orchestra pit fracturing both wrists and concussion.
+It left him with an injury that made him adapt his guitar playing.
+As age sixty approached, faced with his mortality and becoming a grandfather, the guitar came back to him.
+Brian resurrected withered old songs, and then he dug even deeper.
 He found his poetry and his turning of a phrase in songwriting.

 Brian's songs are heavily influenced by the songwriters who lived on the outside of the Nashville scene.
-Tremblay took their raw, unpolished styles and incorporated them into his lyrics and simple melodies.
+He took their raw, unpolished styles and incorporated them into his lyrics and simple melodies.
 His songs are recorded just as simply.
-Stripped down, bare, unrefined and naked.
-Nothing is more powerful than a lone songwriter with their guitar, performing without the security of a band.
-It'll either make you bulletproof or gun-shy.
 Many artists want their recordings to sound pure and pristine.
 Brian wants his to sound like they were recorded by Ralph Peer.

-Never one to sit idle, Tremblay always found inspiration in history and family.
-His next album, soon to be released, called In the Tracks of the Black Bear commemorates his family's connection with the Algoma Central Railway.
+The other show and album, to be released in January 2025, is called In the Tracks of the Black Bear and commemorates his family's connection with the Algoma Central Railway.
+The album is a love letter to short-line railways everywhere and folks who build and work on them.
 It contains six original songs about the ACR and six very early traditional railroad songs.
-This album will also have a companion show.
+The first single, The Washout, will be released on November 2, 2024.